SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-storage.md

 2. To create the Diagnostic settings in Azure portal, refer to the [Azure documentation](https://learn.microsoft.com/en-gb/azure/data-factory/monitor-configure-diagnostics).
 Perform below steps for each storage service (blob,queue,table and file) and each storage account that you want to monitor.
    * Choose `Stream to an event hub` as the destination.
    * Select `allLogs` .
    * Use the Event hub namespace and Event hub name configured in previous step in destination details section.
-You can use the default policy `RootManageSharedAccessKey` as the Policy name.
+You can use the default policy `RootManageSharedAccessKey` as the policy name.

 ## Troubleshooting